Cloud Exchange System Requirements

 This section provides recommendations and guidance for selecting the memory/storage/CPU based on the expected volume.
 Factors include:

-- Total number of Indicators expected to be stored in the database.
-This factor defines the storage requirements.
+- Total number of indicators, alerts, tickets, applications, users and hosts stored in the database are the factors that defines the storage requirements.

 The tables below provides recommendations for standard deployments: